cookiengineer/anet-a8-upgrades/README.md

 - 2mm/4mm PTFE (teflon) tube (min.
 50cm length)
 - 2.5mm GT2 timing belts (min.
 200cm length)
 - 2x 4mm pneumatic adapter (tube feed)
+- 2x NEMA 17 stepper motors

 Note: The PTFE tube needs to have inner diameter of 2mm and outer diameter of 4mm.
 If you want to use bigger filament diameters, change the pneumatic adapter sizes accordingly.

+Important: The Z-Axis stepper motors should be replaced with stronger 17-ones, as many users (including me) had troubles with a stuck Z-axis motor driver that was too weak to liften the X-carriage.

 ## Step-By-Step Guide